t-d-k/LibreCrypt/docs/FAQ.md

  * * *

 <a name="gd"></a>
-*Q: How do I resize an DoxBox?*
+*Q: How do I resize an container?*

-*A:* To change the size of a DoxBox:
+*A:* To change the size of a container:

-1. Open your existing DoxBox
+1. Open your existing container
-1. Create a new DoxBox of the size required
+1. Create a new container of the size required
-1. Open the new DoxBox
+1. Open the new container
-1. Copy all data from the old DoxBox to the new one
+1. Copy all data from the old container to the new one
-1. Lock both DoxBoxes
+1. Lock both containers
-1. Delete the old DoxBox
+1. Delete the old container

-Obviously, this procedure requires enough storage space to hold both the old and new DoxBoxes.
+Obviously, this procedure requires enough storage space to hold both the old and new containers.

 It should be noted that, although a number of **other** disk encryption systems **claim** to offer volume resizing functionality, they typically either carrying out the procedure above "behind the scenes" (often failing completely if insufficient storage is available to hold the new volume), or by storing the volume in a "sparse" files - which can lead to security leaks.